 Meanwhile, cook the pasta (orzo) in a separate pan.
 Drain and set aside.
 (Keep them in a little water to prevent them from sticking together).

 When meatballs are done, place orzo in empty soup bowls then ladle the soup on top.

-Top with extra Romano cheese if desired.
+Top with extra Romano cheese if desired and enjoy!

 TIP #2: If you make extra meatballs, store some in the freezer for a nice snack for later.